okTurtles/shelterprotocol.net-old/src/content/docs/en/opcodes.md

 ### `OP_KEY_DEL`

 Specifies an array of keyIds to delete from the contract.
-Deleted keys can no longer be used to perform any actions on the contract, and this should be enforced by the server.
+Deleted keys can no longer be used to perform any actions on the contract, and this is enforced by the server.

 - Opcode: `"kd"`